 Master of Education in Inclusive Education

-- EDUC 50H3 – Introduction to Disability Studies
+- EDUC 50H3 – Disability Studies in Education

-- EDUC 5063 – Foundations of Inclusive Education
+- EDUC 5063 – Inclusive Education and Social Justice

 - 18h electives selected from graduate courses offered by the School of Education or approved graduate courses offered by other departments or schools